HOW TO PICK THE RIGHT SHADE OF WHITE

 STEP 1 FIND THE WHITE THAT’S ALREADY IN YOUR ROOM

 If you’re painting your existing home, chances are, there’s already a surface in your room with white on or in it.
-In this case, this white is your GUIDING WHITE, and you don’t want to stray off its path.
+This white is your GUIDING WHITE; you don’t want to stray off its path.
 For example, if your countertop has a warm white, you’ll want to choose a warm white paint color – not a true or cool one.

 Where might you find an existing white?